 tar archive compressed by gzip, and clean up the old one.

-As part of the spring cleaning this year I want to get all my toolserver tools in source control.
-Right now most tools are either in SVN, or not in source control at all.
-The ones in SVN have a directory in my Toolserver SVN repository in https://svn.toolserver.org/svnroot/krinkle/ under
+As part of the spring cleaning this year I want to get all my Toolserver tools into public and easy to use version control.
+Right now most tools are either on Toolserver’s internal SVN somewhere, or not in source control at all.

 Last couple of weeks I’ve been working on a new project, based on an ad-hoc i18n solution I had in some of my tools.